peterkehlerjr/RcppGO/Readme.md

 Due to its stochastic approach, the results of the algorithm are also stochastic.
 Continuous optimization problems will converge faster and most likely produce results with higher accuracy using gradient-based methods.

 ### How do I try it
-Download the **RcppGO** package from this site and follow the included installation instructions.
+In order to try the **RcppGO** follow the included INSTALLATION instructions.
+You can find examples and a minimal how-to in the "tests" folder of the package.

 ### Supported OS
-* Linux (tested)
+* Linux (works)
-* OS X (tested, requires a recent version of Xcode and an Apple version of gfortran)
+* OS X (works, requires a recent version of Xcode and an "Apple version" of gfortran though)
 * Windows (not tested)

-### Current status
-As of June 2013 the project is at version 1.0

 ### Author
-Peter Kehler Jr
+Peter Kehler